makkenagithub/15-aws-networking/README.md

 ### Gateway load balancer glb:
 glb works on GENEVE protocol and port is 6081.
+In the target group we need to use GENEVE and 6081 port.
 It does not work with http, tcp, udp etc. glb works on layer 3

 <img width="512" height="302" alt="image" src="https://github.com/user-attachments/assets/1bdc8585-a506-40a9-8808-410e1372fcee" />